 Transfers should be obtained before you move.
 A day or two prior to your move, inform the school office regarding your last day of attendance and your destination.
-All library books and textbooks need to be returned or you will be charged for them.
+All library books, textbooks, and district issued technology need to be returned or you will be charged for them.